-4.2.4 IPCC 2006 Categories Navigation Window (tree)
+4.2.4 2006 IPCC Categories Navigation Window (tree)

-This window contains full 2006 IPCC Guidelines Category tree structure (Figure 4.4).
+This window contains the full 2006 IPCC Guidelines Category tree structure (Figure 4.4).
 The navigation tree is useful to select the worksheet to work with.
-Worksheets are available within IPCC categories marked blue.
-The worksheet relevant to selected IPCC Category will be displayed in the main working area on the right.
-If there are more worksheets available within selected IPCC Category, they are organized in the "tabbed" working area where each tab represents the particular worksheet.
+Worksheets are available within all IPCC categories that are highlighted with blue color.
+The worksheets relevant to the selected IPCC Category will be displayed in the main working area on the right.
+If there are more worksheets available within selected IPCC Category, they are organized in the "tabbed" working area where each tab represents the worksheet.

-Clicking on the "Sector/ Sub-sector" level of the tree which is marked with gray color, will show the CO2 equivalent time series graph of the "Sector/ Sub-sector".
+Clicking on the "Sector/ Sub-sector" level of the tree, shows the CO2 equivalent time series graph of the "Sector/ Sub-sector".

-Figure 4.4 - IPCC 2006 Category tree
+Figure 4.4 - 2006 IPCC Category tree

-4.2.5 IPCC 2006 Guidelines window
+4.2.5 2006 IPCC Guidelines window